West Valley Mega Site

 Overlay Strategy

-County overlay-lite approach combined with Buckeye PAD/CMP alignment to secure by-right data center and industrial development permissions.
+County overlay-lite approach combined with Buckeye PAD/CMP alignment designed to support a pathway toward by-right data center and industrial development permissions.

 Approval Process